Chart Color Schemes

 Newport has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of a region is significantly influenced by changes in local infrastructure.
-AreaSearch has identified 12 projects that are expected to impact this area.
-Notable among these are IPM Ocean Road Newport Development, Kenza Newport, The Moorings Newport, and Newport Surf Life Saving Club Alterations and Additions.
-The following list provides details on those projects deemed most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 12 projects likely affecting this region.
+Notable ones are IPM Ocean Road Newport Development, Kenza Newport, The Moorings Newport, and Newport Surf Life Saving Club Alterations and Additions.

 Professional plan users can use the search below to filter and access additional projects.